ska-sa/katgpucbf/doc/dev-guide.rst

 If you are using VSCode, the editor will prompt you to open the link in a browser, and automatically forward the port to your ``localhost``.
-If not, or if you'd prefer to do it the old-fashioned way, point a browser at port ``8089`` (or any other port of your preference) on the machine that you are developing on.
+If not, or if you'd prefer to do it the old-fashioned way, point a browser at port ``8089`` on the machine that you are developing on.

 The results will look something like this: